Towards Practical Heterogeneous Virtual Machines

 |10:00 - 10:30|

-Foivos S. Zakkak, Andy NisbetThe University of Manchester, John MawerThe University of Manchester, Tim HartleyThe University of Manchester, Nikos FoutrisThe University of Manchester, Orion PapadakisThe University of Manchester, Andreas AndronikakisThe University of Manchester, Iain ApreoteseiThe University of Manchester, Mikel LujánUniversity of Manchester, Christos KotselidisThe University of Manchester
+Foivos S. Zakkak, Andrew NisbetThe University of Manchester, John MawerThe University of Manchester, Tim HartleyThe University of Manchester, Nikos FoutrisThe University of Manchester, Orion PapadakisThe University of Manchester, Andreas AndronikakisThe University of Manchester, Iain ApreoteseiThe University of Manchester, Mikel LujánUniversity of Manchester, Christos KotselidisThe University of Manchester